isaccoarnaldi/Foodie-Fi/README.md

 FROM foodie_fi.subscriptions AS s
 JOIN foodie_fi.plans AS p
   ON s.plan_id = p.plan_id
-WHERE plans.plan_id = 4; -- Filter results to customers with churn plan only
+WHERE p.plan_id = 4; -- Filter results to customers with churn plan only
 ```

 **Answer:**